 - Visualizing texture representations

 3D shape understanding: 3D data is becoming common with the growth of consumer depth scanners and the increasing number of gaming and virtual/augmented reality applications.
 We are developing a number of fundamental techniques to improve the creation and organization of 3D shape data.
+Take a look at this recent talk for an overview of our work on 3D shape generation.
 Below are links to individual projects.

 - Sparse Lattice Networks (SPLATNet)